-This piece was written by my dharma brother Michael Erlewine.
+This piece was written by Michael Erlewine.
 It explains the values of being in the moment and how we can train ourselves to be more present.
 Michael is a longtime Buddhist educator and writer.
-Please check out his website for all his generous teachings. michaelerlewine.com/
+Visit his website for all his generous teachings. michaelerlewine.com/

 You would think that this would be easy, not to mess with the present moment, but in fact it is the hardest of all.
 Apparently, we have no idea as to how to just let things be as they are and rest in that state.
 The main problem is “reification,” our habit of gilding the lily, as they say, trying to make everything more real than it is.